Guidebook/guidebook-engineering-blog/_posts/2015-10-23-super-sql-shell.md

 pip install django_extensions==1.5.9
 {% endhighlight %}

-I've used explicit version numbers becauase the above command is not part of the public APIs of `django-debug-toolbar` and `django-extensions` -- the code is subject to change as the respective packages evolve.
+I've used explicit version numbers because the above command is not part of the public APIs of `django-debug-toolbar` and `django-extensions` -- the code is subject to change as the respective packages evolve.